ChunMinChang/dotfiles/README.md

   - [ ] Rewrite the ```qbackto``` and ```qpush```
     - The operations should belong to certain branch
     - Warning users when switching branches with un-pushbacked patches
-  - [ ] Add alias to create branches for git pulls
 - mozilla stuff
   - [x] hg
   - [x] gecko alias